CumulusNetworks/docs/content/cumulus-netq-40/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 #### Granularity of Data Shown Based on Time Period

 On the medium and large Validation Result cards, the status of the runs is represented in heat maps stacked vertically; one for passing runs, one for runs with warnings, and one for runs with failures.
-Depending on the time period of data on the card, the number of smaller time blocks used to indicate the status varies.
+Depending on the time period of data on the card, the number of smaller time blocks indicate that the status varies.
 A vertical stack of time blocks, one from each map, includes the results from all checks during that time.
 The results are shown by how saturated the color is for each block.
 If all validations during that time period pass, then the middle block is 100% saturated (white) and the warning and failure blocks are zero % saturated (gray).
 As warnings and errors increase in saturation, the passing block is proportionally reduced in saturation.
 An example heat map for a time period of 24 hours is shown here with the most common time periods in the table showing the resulting time blocks and regions.

 {{<figure src="/images/netq/sch-valid-result-granularity-230.png" width="300">}}